-Every adventure, no matter how grand, must eventually come to an end.
-You disembark in Akureyri, where on request you can transfer (T) by chartered bus (a six-hour drive that you must book in advance) to the Reykjavik city hall, taking home memories that will accompany you wherever your next adventure lies.
+Even the greatest adventures eventually come to an end.
+We disembark in Akureyri, where on request you can transfer by chartered bus (six-hour drive that must be booked in advance) to the bus stop at Harpa Concert Hall at Austurbakki, Reykjavik.

-Please Note:
+Please note:

-Itineraries are subject to change.
+Itineraries are subject to chnage.